Delta-Neutral Stability

 "Delta" denotes the rate at which the price of a derivative reacts to fluctuations in the price of its underlying asset.

-For instance, USDX.money initially assumes a positive delta of 1 BTC when users deposit an equivalent amount of BTC.
+For instance in the case of BTC, usdx.money initially assumes a positive delta of 1 BTC when users deposit an equivalent amount of BTC.
 Consequently, the USD value (and thereby, the USDX backing value) of the deposited BTC will fluctuate directly in tandem with the spot price movements of BTC.

 Further reading: Introduction to Option Greeks